RahulEdward/tmreact/README.md

-# OpenAlgo - Take Control of Your Algo Platform
+# TM-ALGO - Take Control of Your Algo Platform

-OpenAlgo is an open-source, Flask-based Python application designed to bridge the gap between traders and major trading platforms such as Amibroker, Tradingview, Excel, and Google Spreadsheets.
-With a focus on simplifying algotrading, OpenAlgo facilitates easy integration, automation, and execution of trading strategies, providing a user-friendly interface to enhance trading performance.
+TM-ALGO is an open-source, Flask-based Python application designed to bridge the gap between traders and major trading platforms such as Amibroker, Tradingview, Excel, and Google Spreadsheets.
+With a focus on simplifying algotrading, TM-ALGO facilitates easy integration, automation, and execution of trading strategies, providing a user-friendly interface to enhance trading performance.

 ## Supported Broker